risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-datetime.md

 `field` can be year, month, day, hour, minute, second, doy, dow, millisecond, microsecond, epoch, millennium, century, decade, isoyear, quarter, week, isodow, or julian.

-`source` can be the date, timestamp, timestampz, time, or interval.
+`source` can be the date, timestamp, timestamptz, time, or interval.

-If `time_zone` is specified, `source` should be of type timestampz.
+If `time_zone` is specified, `source` should be of type timestamptz.

 ```bash title=Examples
 extract(day from date '2022-04-07') → 7